Timeline of the COVID-19 pandemic in Saskatchewan: Political responses

-April
+Spring (April–June)

 On April 5, 2021 there were 47 COVID-19 patients in intensive care, a record high for the third day in a row, with the majority being in Regina.
 Wastewater surveillance by the University of Saskatchewan also forecast increasing positivity in the Saskatoon area.

-On April 6, Health Minister Paul Merriman stated that the province's overall ICU capacity was stable, but that he was still concerned for the situation in Regina.
+On April 6, Health Minister Paul Merriman stated that the province's overall intensive care unit (ICU) capacity was stable, but that he was still concerned for the situation in Regina.
 Merriman and Moe also dismissed calls to prioritize essential workers for vaccination, arguing that the strictly age-based approach was the "most efficient and quickest way" to distribute them.
 On April 7, all current public health orders were renewed through April 26, with no changes.

 On April 9, the province reported its largest single-day increase in new cases since January, at 358.
 On April 12, the province announced that it planned to vaccinate additional essential workers, including health care workers that were not covered under Phase 1 of the initial rollout, first responders via mobile clinics, and the staff of pharmacies and the grocery stores they are attached to.
 On April 13, the province announced that private home gatherings and the size of worship services would be rolled back outside of Regina, with private household gatherings once again prohibited, and worship services reduced to 30 people.
 On April 14, the SHA issued an advisory for the Saskatoon area due to increasing VoC transmission, requesting that residents follow all public health orders, work remotely when possible, and not perform non-essential travel to or from the area.